aws-samples/dynamic-sagemaker-pipelines-framework/README.md

 This pattern allows you to define your training orchestration in a configuration(yaml) file to define/update and start a Sagemaker Pipeline

 ### How do I use this pattern for executing Sagemaker Pipelines?
-* The pattern load single or multi conf.yaml base on the environment variable `SMP_MODEL_DOMAIN_CONFIGPATH` , updates and/or starts sagemaker pipelines in your AWS account.
+* The pattern load single or multi conf.yaml base on the environment variable `SMP_MODEL_CONFIGPATH` , updates and/or starts sagemaker pipelines in your AWS account.
 Refer to the [framework/conf/README.md](framework/conf/README.md) to connect you AWS account.

 #### Steps